ogcio/ogcio-ds/govie-frontend/docs/contributing/coding-standards/css.md

 .block__element {}
 .block--modifier {}

-.govuk-card               // Block - the root of a component .govuk-card__body         // Element - a part of the block .govuk-card--active       // Modifier - a variant of the block
+.govie-card               // Block - the root of a component .govie-card__body         // Element - a part of the block .govie-card--active       // Modifier - a variant of the block
 ```

 It uses double hyphens (`--`) and underscores (`__`) so that the block, element